SwedbankPay/developer.swedbankpay.com/payment-instruments/trustly/redirect.md

     reach completion.
-*   When you detect that the payer reach your `completeUrl`, you need to do a `GET` request to receive the state of the transaction, containing the `id` URI generated in the first step, to receive the state of the transaction.
+*   When you detect that the payer reach your `completeUrl`, you need to do a `GET` request to receive the state of the transaction, containing the `id` URL generated in the first step, to receive the state of the transaction.

 ## Step 1: Create a payment